 b.
 Goal 2: Expanding Research Capacities

-Develop support systems for System research efforts that solve critical problems and issues, expand economic development and enhance the quality of life in Tennessee, the nation and the world.
+Develop a support mechanism for System research efforts that solve critical problems and issues, expand economic development and enhance quality of life in Tennessee, the nation and the world.

 - Design and implement a strategic business plan for expanding research to harness the power of the UT System’s substantial research enterprise and increase its visibility and impact.

 - Promote the application and commercialization of research and development to improve the economy and develop and expand business and industry in the state.

 - Define standards, measure progress and communicate research outcomes and impacts in the economy.